ssx/csr-generator/readme.md

 [![Packagist](https://img.shields.io/packagist/v/ssx/csr-generator.svg)]() [![license](https://img.shields.io/github/license/ssx/csr-generator.svg)]()

-This small Laravel project allows you to quickly and easily create a CSR request and then get a private key and CSR returned.
+This small Laravel project allows you to quickly and easily create a CSR (SHA256 hashed) request and then get a 4096-bit private key and CSR returned.
 There is a hosted version online at https://csr.tools.dor.ky which you are free to use.